The Idaho Department of Lands (IDL) has jurisdiction over proposed projects that fall under the rules listed below:

 DEQ’s website provides detailed program descriptions, industry specific guidance, links to statutes and rules and contact information.
 Links are provided to DEQ’s authorizing statutes (Title 39, chapters 1, 36, 44, 71 and 74 of Idaho Code) and administrative rules (IDAPA 58.01.).

-In general, no DEQ siting or overall project approvals or permits are applicable to electrical transmission or natural gas pipelines with the exception of Clean Water Act Section 401 certifications related to any federal permits or approvals that may be required.
+In general, no DEQ siting or overall project approvals or permits are applicable to electrical transmission, natural gas pipelines, or mineral development projects with the exception of Clean Water Act Section 401 certifications related to any federal permits or approvals that may be required.
 A number of DEQ requirements may apply to certain components or construction activities related to these projects.
 Specific DEQ requirements that may be applicable are outlined below by media/program (air, water or waste) and project (electrical transmission or natural gas pipeline).

 Electrical Transmission Line Projects

 No overall air quality approvals or permits are required for transmission lines or their installation.
 Specific equipment used in construction such as rock crushers or diesel generators may require permits (IDAPA 58.01.01).
 Construction activities are subject to fugitive dust control requirements (IDAPA 58.01.01.651).